hackshackers/hackshackers-hugo/content/news/2023/05/hacks-hackers-hiring-partnerships-coordinator.md

 ---

-Title: Hacks/Hackers is hiring a Partnership Coordinator
+Title: Hacks/Hackers is hiring a Partnerships Coordinator

 Authors: